 From the ZU Mission Statement for Teaching

 Research-based learning at Zeppelin University is an important element of the teaching-learning culture that is oriented towards individualisation and an effective response to the didactic challenge of a heterogeneous study body.
 The research-based learning format is characterised by open teaching-learning arrangements, the scope for varying approaches, ideas, problem descriptions and solution approaches by students and the ability to integrate these aspects.

-The ZU has now successfully established research-based learning in its Bachelor's degree programs using prominent formats, specifically the Zeppelin-Project and the Humboldt-Year; now research-based formats are also being more firmly rooted in the Master's programs for the long-term.
+ZU has successfully established research-based learning in its Bachelor's degree programs using prominent formats, specifically the Zeppelin-Project and the Humboldt-Year; now research-based formats are also being more firmly rooted in the Master programs for the long-term.

 The concept behind the Methodology Lab at the ZU

 In the framework of the Methodology Lab, the diverse methodological competencies of the researchers at Zeppelin University are combined to be able to offer a systematic advisory service for students and their individual research questions.
 Consultation with teaching staff is enhanced with the "peer tutoring" format.
 The Methodology Lab services are available to all students.

 Do you have a project title, a research topic or research project but do not know which methods, competences or practical techniques you can use to answer your research questions?
 Are you unsure what type of data or artefacts you should use?
 Getting nowhere in analysing your data?
 Not sure how to interpret the results?

 Then the Methodology Lab is just the right place to head.
 The Methodology Lab is geared towards students who are working on their own research projects and who have questions about methodologies.
 The goal of the Methodology Lab is not to replace the supervision for the research work; instead, it should be seen as a complement to it.